 What makes the decision more complex is the fact that obstetrics professionals are struggling with the issue themselves.

-C-section may be “scheduled” or “unscheduled.”
-A scheduled section is planned in advance.
 The reasons for scheduled cesareans can include:

 ACOG also specifies that whenever a woman is planning VBAC, a surgical team should be on hand in case an emergency C-section is necessary.
-In some healthcare settings, the lack of such a team would rule out any trial of labor for a VBAC.
+In some healthcare settings, the lack of such a team may rule out any trial of labor for a VBAC.

 The American Academy of Family Physicians (AAFP) largely agrees with ACOG, but does not agree on the necessity for an on-hand emergency surgical capability.
 Instead, they recommend that an explicit emergency management plan be developed for all women given a trial of labor after cesarean (TOLAC).
-This plan should be documented, presumably in the medical record.
+This plan should be documented in the medical record.
 Risks should be discussed at length with women so that they can make a clearly informed consent.

 AAFP emphasizes that certain factors (aged under 40, prior vaginal delivery—especially successful VBAC, obstetrically “favorable” cervix, spontaneous labor, and indication for cesarean that is unlikely to recur) make VBAC more likely after a TOLAC.
 They also indicate factors making successful birth less likely: gestational aged over 40 weeks, birth weight over 4 kg, and need to induce or augment labor.